Emrys365/alfred_workflows/README.md

 ##### Description:

-Two $convenient$ tools for converting a character to unicode and converting a unicode to character.
+Two *convenient​* tools for converting a character to unicode and converting a unicode to character.

 ##### Download: